lucamiletto/MediQAlpaca/README.md

     --group_by_length;
    ```

-### Inference
+### Inference and Evaluation

-This file reads the foundation model from the Hugging Face model hub and the LoRA weights from `tloen/alpaca-lora-7b`, and runs a Gradio interface for inference on a specified input.
-Users should treat this as example code for the use of the model, and modify it as needed.
+Inference was done using the (`inference.py`).
+The dedicated script aided in aswering the  test set and processed the results in a manner such that metrics and graphical evaluation of the model results could be conduted

-### Weights
+### Model Performance